A few highlights of tax provisions for 2022:

 - As Bitcoin and other "cryptocurrency" investing grows, IRS is looking to track it.
 If you had any cryptocurrency transactions, make sure you include those records with your tax documents.

-- Arizona started transitioning from a "progressive" tax (where higher income people pay a higher tax rate) to a "flat" tax (where everybody pays the same tax rate).
-For 2022, Arizona has only two tax rates, down from four in 2021.
+- Arizona has changed from a "progressive" tax (where higher income people pay a higher tax rate) to a "flat" tax (where everybody pays the same tax rate).
+For 2023 and future years, Arizona has only one tax rates: 2.5%.
 For more details, see Arizona Tax News